 265-317 School Rd‚ Redbank plains

+On the return journey discover a different side of the estate as the day’s last light gives way to night.
+This rare experience offers the chance to encounter the furry locals and their feathery friends as they emerge and begin their twilight routines.
 Located just 20 minutes from the Ipswich Central Business District and 35 minutes from Brisbane Central Business District, White Rock – Spring Mountain Conservation Estate features the distinctive, sculptured, rocky outcrops of White Rock* and Spring Mountain.
 Covering over 2,500 hectares of regionally significant bushland, the Estate also features extensive forested ridges, escarpments and valleys that are home to an amazing array of plant and wildlife species.
 White Rock itself is registered Aboriginal Cultural Heritage and climbing it is prohibited.

-Where: White Rock Spring Mountain Conservation Estate, Paperbark Flats Picnic Area (end of Schools Road, Redbank Plains).
+• Location: White Rock Spring Mountain Conservation Estate, Paperbark Flats Picnic Area (end of Schools Road, Redbank Plains).
 Park in lower car park (located at the very end).

 Numbers are strictly limited, book now to avoid disappointment.